project-chip/connectedhomeip/src/osal/README.md

 with high velocity.
 To support rapid integration of new platforms in a scalable and maintainable way requires:

 * Maximum reuse of code, verification, and testing
 * Minimum code fragmentation, forking, and conditional compilation
+* Adaptable and thin pathway to optimized native APIs

 Device platforms tend to be highly unique on the first order, but also pivot on three major areas of common functionality.
 These areas of commonality define a three dimensional matrix of possible device configurations where a shared point on any one axis can allow code reuse across otherwise disparate platorms:

+* Device (board)
+    * Platforms that share a specific choice of chip combinations and wiring at the PCB level can share a common DeviceLayer port.
+    * The DeviceLayer provides the minimum interface required to interface CHIP to all the HW-specific details of a device such as BLE, WiFi, storage.
+    * Target examples are silicon vendor development boards or final product PCBs.
+    * A DeviceLayer is able to own all decisions about a device and impose hard assumptions on the particular combination of board + os + hw.
+    * A DeviceLayer is free to use an abstraction of the underlying OS or HW layers to provide better portability between different RTOS environments or across a family of SoCs.

+* Operating System (os)
+    * Platforms that share a common OS or RTOS can share a common OSAL port.
+    * Target examples are FreeRTOS, Zephyr, Linux, Mac, ...
+    * A given app or device layer port codebase may want to be retargetted from one OS to another.
+    This could happen during an upgrade cycle for instance, or a new product may want to use a particular device layer port that CHIP provides, but port it to the RTOS they typically use.

 * Hardware (hw / chip)
-        - Platforms that share a common chipset, SoC, or silicon.
+    * Platforms that share a common chipset, SoC, or silicon can share a common Hardware Abstraction Layer (HAL) from the vendor SDK.
-        - Target examples are: efr32, esp32, nrf52, ...
-        - Sharing examples are: devices that share a particular chipset selection.
-        - A given app or codebase may want to be retargetted from one OS to another.

-    * Operating System (os)
-        - Platforms that share a common OS or RTOS.
-        - Target examples are freertos, zephyr, linux, macos, ...
-        - A given app or codebase may want to be retargetted from one OS to another.

-    * Device (board)
-        - Platforms that share specific combinations and choices at a PCB level.
-        - Target examples are: nrf52840dk,
+    * By leveraging a HAL, the same application can be retargetted to different chipsets across a family of similar SoCs.

 The primary motivation of the CHIP OSAL is to enable code sharing and reuse in the example applications and DeviceLayer.
-Rather than have a separate example app each combination of hw+board+os, the CHIP OSAL allows example apps to be written in a common way and be targeted for different OS/RTOS such as FreeRTOS, Zephyr, Linux, etc.
+Rather than have a separate example app each combination of hw + os + board, the CHIP OSAL allows an example app to be written in a common way and be retargeted for different OS/RTOS such as FreeRTOS, Zephyr, Linux, etc.  The CHIP OSAL is intended to help make the system more scalable as the matrix of combinations of hw + os + app increases over time.

-The DeviceLayer is abstracting the HW-specific details such as BLE, WiFi, storage.
-The OSAL is providing a common program model to consolidate generic DeviceLayer code and example apps that could be targeted for different OS/RTOS such as FreeRTOS, Zephyr, Linux, etc.

-It is intended to make the system scalable as the matrix of combinations of hw+os+app increases over time.
+### Context

+There is a long history of OSAL layers.
+Why does CHIP need its own?

+While it is true the CHIP OSAL is "Yet Another OSAL", it is one that was designed to meet the specific requirements for Project CHIP.
+Other OSAL projects were considered, some with common contributors to CHIP OSAL, but each had gaps relative the requirements for Project CHIP:

+* [nler](https://github.com/nestlabs/nler) - Nest Labs Embedded Runtime
+    - Uses event queues with event pointer semantics whereas CHIP uses message queues with copy semantics.
+    - Has an inconsistant API namespace.
+All CHIP OSAL functions predictably begin with `chip_os`.
+    - Was designed to enforce a particular embedded programming philosophy.
+Semaphores are notably missing for example.

+* [npl](https://github.com/apache/mynewt-nimble/tree/master/porting/npl) - MyNewt NimBLE Platform Layer
+    - Uses event queues with event pointer semantics whereas CHIP uses message queues with copy semantics.
+    - Is embedded within a larger BLE stack project and as such isn't easily composable as a submodule.
+    - Uses a consistent, but domain specic API namespace: `ble_npl`
+_______

 ## Reference